NativeScript/css-loader/README.md

-# NativScript css loader for webpack
+# NativeScript css loader for webpack

 This is a fork of the official [css loader](https://github.com/webpack/css-loader) for webpack.